24/11/2025

 Selective Laser Sintering (SLS)

-Selective laser sintering (SLS) melts together nylon-based powders into solid plastic.
-Since SLS parts are made from real thermoplastic material, they are durable, suitable for functional testing, and can support living hinges and snap-fits.
-In comparison to SL, parts are stronger, but have rougher surface finishes.
-SLS doesn’t require support structures so the whole build platform can be utilised to nest multiple parts into a single build—making it suitable for part quantities higher than other 3D printing processes.
-Many SLS parts are used to prototype designs that will one day be injection-moulded.
-For our SLS printers, we use sPro140 machines developed by 3D systems.
+Selective laser sintering (SLS) fuses nylon-based powder to form solid plastic parts.
+Because SLS uses true thermoplastic, parts are durable, suitable for functional testing, and can support living hinges and snap-fits.
+Compared with SLA, parts are stronger but have a rougher surface finish.
+SLS does not require support structures, so the full build volume can be utilised to nest multiple parts in a single run, making it suitable for higher part quantities than many other 3D printing processes.
+Many SLS parts prototype designs that will later be injection moulded.
+We produce SLS parts on 3D Systems sPro 140 machines.

 PolyJet